 Research has also proven that secondary school training for girls in the developing world has a higher return on investment than any other effort.
 Therefore, while Red Sweater Project schools enroll both boys and girls, a focus is placed on ensuring girls complete their secondary training.

-The mission of Red Sweater Project is to put as many children in red sweaters as possible to readily equip students with adequate skills for the work force, directly combating the cycle of extreme poverty.
+The mission of Red Sweater Project is to put as many children in red sweaters as possible to readily equip them with adequate skills for the work force, directly combating the cycle of extreme poverty.